London jumped into our travel plans quite out of blue.

 - Walking through Regent’s Park and stop by Queen Mary’s Gardens which features more than 12,000 roses of 400 varieties.

 Late lunch at Arbutus.
 Three courses lunch at a Michelin-starred restaurant for £23?
-It’s a must.Sadly, Arbutus is closed now.
+It’s a must.Sadly, Arbutus is a distant memory.
 Let’s forget about Michelin exclusivity and go for variety instead.
 Our lunch place of choice is Kingly Court, a vibrant culinary hub in Soho.
-This food haven houses 20+ international restaurants, so even the most inquisitive foodie would be able to find a satisfiable meal.
+This food haven houses a multitude of international restaurants, so even the most inquisitive foodie would be able to find a satisfiable meal.

 - Through Soho to Hyde Park.

 - Ending the day in the Mall Tavern.
-It has good reviews, but the main attraction of this place – it is on the way to the tube.
+The gastropub is what you expect it to be, but the main attraction of this place – it is on the way to the tube.
 I feel that by this time making an extra step could be too much.